-Book a luxury suite for the next Kansas City Chiefs game at Arrowhead Stadium
+Book a luxury suite for the next Kansas City Chiefs game at Arrowhead Stadium!

 Kansas City, Missouri is the home of the NFL’s Chiefs.
 Originally an AFL team based in Houston, the Chiefs made the move to Kansas City in 1963.
 Before long they would make another move, joining the NFL in 1970 as a member of the AFC West.

 Success on the field made them a major player in the 1960s.
 Owner & Founder Lamar Hunt and head coach Hank Stram were consistently putting together a winning formula that kept them at the top of the standings.
-His clout carried over in the early days after the NFL merger and the Chiefs found themselves squaring off with the Green Bay Packers in the first Super Bowl.
+This clout carried over in the early days after the NFL merger and the Chiefs found themselves squaring off with the Green Bay Packers in the first Super Bowl.
 Despite losing 35-10, the Chiefs continued to be seen as a powerhouse franchise.
 They would capture their first and only NFL title in the 1969 Super Bowl, winning 23-7 over the Minnesota Vikings.
 Star quarterback Len Dawson was selected as the Super Bowl MVP.

 A period of regression followed, with the Chiefs only making one appearance in the playoffs between 1969 and 1986.
 Stram left the team in 1974 and a string of coaches to follow could not match his success.
 In fact, it was not until Marty Shottenheimer was hired in 1989 that things began to turn around.
 A new group of players began to solidify their spots as starters and led to the Chiefs being perennial contenders again.

 Many great players have come out of the tunnel for the Chiefs throughout the years.
-Among the most revered are Derrick Thomas, Len Dawson, Will Shields, Priest Holmes, Willie Lanier, Jamaal Charles, Christian Okoye, and Tony Gonzalez.
+Among the most revered are Derrick Thomas, Len Dawson, Will Shields, Priest Holmes, Willie Lanier, Jamaal Charles, Larry Johnson, Christian Okoye, and Tony Gonzalez.
 Additional information pertaining to the Kansas City Chiefs franchise can be obtained by clicking here.